General relativity effects in precision spin experimental tests of fundamental symmetries: Introduction

 The further presentation is organized as follows.
-The review begins with two introductory sections devoted to an overview in Sec.~\ref{CPEDM} of the physics of the $CP$-nonconservation and consequences for the EDM of particles, and a discussion of baryogenesis in Sec.~\ref{baryon}.
-The principal conclusion from these necessarily brief sections is the incompleteness of the Standard Model and the relevance of the high-precision searches for new mechanisms of the $CP$-violation in spin experiments.
+The review begins with two introductory sections devoted to an overview in Sec.~\ref{CPEDM} of the physics of the $CP$-{nonconservation} and consequences for the EDM of particles, and a discussion of baryogenesis in Sec.~\ref{baryon}.
+The principal conclusion from these necessarily brief sections is the incompleteness of the Standard Model and the relevance of the high-precision searches for new mechanisms of the $CP$ violation in spin experiments.

 We turn to the main topic of the review in Sec.~\ref{Spinclassic} on the dynamics of a classical spinning particles in external fields.
 Sec.~\ref{SpinQuantum} is devoted to the quantum spin dynamics based on the Foldy-Wouthuysen representation in external fields.
 In Sec.~\ref{spinSR} we discuss the derivation of gravitational corrections to the spin dynamics in cyclic accelerators.
 The role of gravitational corrections in the search for the EDM of charged particles in the practically interesting frozen spin mode is considered in Sec.~\ref{frozen}.
 Here, a brief review of the achievements of the JEDI collaboration on the spin dynamics at the COSY synchrotron is presented and the physics program of the planned PTR electrostatic storage ring is reviewed.
 The PTR in its hybrid magnetic and electric option will provide the first ever implementation of the frozen proton spin regime.
 In Sec.~\ref{axion}, we focus on the use of the spin of particles in a storage ring as a detector of cosmic axion-like dark matter with an eye on experiments at NICA and PTR.
 The geometric magnetic field in electrostatic systems on the rotating Earth and its role in high-precision searches for the EDM of neutrons and charged particles are considered in Sec.~\ref{geo}.
 Finally, Sec.~\ref{anomaly} is devoted to applications of the formalism of the gravitational quantum anomalies to description of the hydrodynamic evolution of dense matter in ultrarelativistic heavy ion collisions.
 The concluding Sec.~\ref{conc} summarizes the main results.

-\section{$CP$-violation and electric dipole moments in Standard Model}
+\section{$CP$ violation and electric dipole moments in Standard Model}

 Our presentation in this section will focus on the EDM of particles (electrons, nucleons, deuterons).
 The discussion of the subtleties of interpreting the data on the EDM of atoms and molecules in terms of the EDM of atomic electrons and nuclei, with an account of Schiff's shielding \cite{SchiffEDM}, and, in turn, the interpretation of the EDM of heavy nuclei in terms of the EDM of constituent nucleons, will be necessarily brief.
 To this end, we refer readers to a specialized review \cite{ChuppRMPEDM} and selected recent works \cite{FlambaumDzubaNuclearEDM,FlambaumPospelov,FlambaumSamsonovJHEP,FlambaumSamsonovInternucleon} with an extensive bibliography on the subject.